 How is Invisalign different from traditional braces?
 If you are suffering from any kind of teeth alignment issues, you probably want to find the best solution to the problem.
 Many solutions exist in the orthodontic world, and two of them are traditional braces and a system of correction called Invisalign.
-In this post, we’ll show you some information on the differences between the two corrective systems.
+In this post, we’ll show you whether Invisalign is really different from traditional braces.
 Let’s get cracking.